-After pressing the unload button, the following will occur:
+After pressing the unload button, the following occurs:

-- 1. The Read-Write → status light will flash during the unload operation. - 2.
-The Ready O status light and the Read-Write \Leftrightarrow status light will turn off when the cartridge is ejected from the tape drive.
+- 1. The Read-Write $\Leftrightarrow$ status light flashes during the unload operation. - 2.
+The Ready status light and the Read-Write ♦ status light turns off when the cartridge is ejected from the tape drive.